 - Decide where you want to vent your AC.
 The most common location is out of a sliding window, but some customers choose to vent a portable air conditioner out of a drop ceiling or wall.

-- Connect the exhaust hose to the exhaust connector.
+- Connect your AC to the exhaust connector

-- Connect the venting window kit adapter to the window kit.
+- Connect venting window kit adapter to window kit.

 Make sure you keep the exhaust hose very straight while using the venting system.
 Try not to increase the length of the exhaust hose (it can, however, be shortened).
 Using an extension cord with a portable air conditioner is also not recommended.